m0nkmaster/op-done/wip-docs/SYNTH_UPGRADE_SUMMARY.md

 ## What Was Built

-Transformed OP-Done's basic synthesizer into a **professional-grade sound design tool** for drums, bass, leads, pads, and effects.
+Transformed Synth Tools' basic synthesizer into a **professional-grade sound design tool** for drums, bass, leads, pads, and effects.

 ## Status: ✅ COMPLETE